forem/forem/README.md

 2.  `bundle install`
 3.  `bin/yarn`
 4. Set up your environment variables/secrets
+    * Take a look at `Envfile`.
+This file list all the `ENV` variables we use and provides a fake default a particular key is missing.
+You'll need to get your own free API keys for a few services in order to get your development environment running. [**Follow this wiki to get them.**](https://github.com/thepracticaldev/dev.to_core/wiki/Getting-API-Keys-for-Basic-Development)
+    * For any key that you wish to enter/replace:
-    * Create a `config/application.yml` file to store development secrets.
+      1. Create a `config/application.yml` file.
 This is a personal file that is ignored in git.
-    * Copy [`config/sample_application.yml`](config/sample_application.yml) in order to create a valid `application.yml`
-    * You'll need to get your own free API keys for a few services in order to get your development environment running. [**Follow this wiki to get them.**](https://github.com/thepracticaldev/dev.to_core/wiki/Getting-API-Keys-for-Basic-Development)
+      2. Input the keys you want to replace. ie:
+      ```
+      THAT_THIRD_PARTY_SERVICE_OAUTH: A_SOME_SECURE_AND_LONG_KEY
+      TWITTER_ACCESS_TOKEN: A_SOME_SECURE_AND_LONG_KEY
+      ```
-    * If you are missing `ENV` variables on bootup, `_env_checker.rb` will let you know.
-If you add or remove `ENV` vars to the project, you must also modify this file before they can be merged.
-The wiki above should handle all the necessary keys for basic development.
+    * If you are missing `ENV` variables on bootup, `envied` gem will alert you with messages similar to `'error_on_missing_variables!': The following environment variables should be set: A_MISSING_KEY.`.
     * You do not need "real" keys for basic development.
 Some features require certain keys, so you may be able to add them as you go.
 5. Run `bin/setup`